kmaptool/kmap/README.md

 ## Licence

 kmap's own code is MIT — see [LICENSE](LICENSE).
-Use it, change it, sell it — no permission needed.

-One exception, marked where it lives: the rule lines quoted in `Assets/hideable.txt` and `Assets/mkgmap/redirects.txt` are mkgmap's, under GPL v2.
+There is one exception: the rule lines quoted in `Assets/hideable.txt` and `Assets/mkgmap/redirects.txt` are mkgmap's, under GPL v2.
 They are quoted because a substitution has to name the exact line it replaces.

-mkgmap and pyhgtmap are not bundled: kmap downloads them onto your machine from their own projects.
+mkgmap and pyhgtmap are not bundled: they are downloaded onto your machine from their own repositories.
 The tile splitter is kmap's own.
-[NOTICE.md](NOTICE.md) has the full details.
+See [NOTICE.md](NOTICE.md) for more details.

 Maps you build are covered by OpenStreetMap's terms, not kmap's: the data is [ODbL](https://www.openstreetmap.org/copyright), and so is anything made from it.